panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 The transition from green to refactor phase involves generalization of the code under test.
 Especially if you've been using the [faking technique](https://www.qwan.eu/2021/07/20/tdd-faking-cheating.html) in the green phase.

-The idea of triangulation is to create 2 assertions to trigger the creation of the generic code from a fake implementation.
-Let's see in more details how it works and how useful it could be.
+The idea of triangulation is to use 2 assertions to drive a safer creation of the generic code.

+Let's see in more detail how triangulation works.

 *Note: if you're not familiar with test-driven development, I recommend checking [TDD in JavaScript video guide](https://www.youtube.com/watch?v=89Pl2Uok8xc) before continuing with the article.*

 ## 1. Example: develop a sum calculator

-The best way to understand the benefits of the triangulation technique is to follow an example.
+A good way to understand the benefits of the triangulation technique is to follow an example.

 Let's say that you'd like to create a simple function: calculate the sum of 2 numbers.
-Simple as that.
+And let's imagine that you're unsure whether the addition operator is the right way to implement the sum.

 ### Step 1: red

+When doing TDD, I always start with the simplest test possible.
+In this case, I'm going to import the sum function and check that it returns `undefined`.

-First, you need to write the unit test from the sum function:
+First, you need to write the unit test of the sum function:

 ```javascript
 import { sum } from './sum'